Speedberg/Random-Weapon-Generator/README.md

-# Randomised Weapon Generator
+# Randomized Weapon Generator
-A randomised weapon generator created using JavaScript, HTML and CSS.
+A randomized weapon generator created using JavaScript, HTML and CSS.

 Uploaded for archiving.